 The easiest way is to drill straight up through the two or three logs above the doorway and into the space between the rafters.
 You can then run the wires along the rafters like a framed house and drop down from the tongue-and-groove ceiling into an angled box where the ceiling fan or light is mounted.

 If you have solid roof beams you can carve out a channel for the wiring in the top of the rafters using a router.
 If you are using structural insulated panels or SIPs for your cabin roof, these can be ordered with wiring chases built into the panel.

 Another option is to use faux wood beams that are hollow and cover over the installed wiring.
 Obviously these are decorative only and are not structurally sound.

 An under-utilized resource way to add access to electrical power in log homes is using floor outlets.
 There are new floor outlet designs that are rugged and useful, while minimizing intrusion into the space.
 These are often used for cabin lofts where outlets may be required in the outer edges of the loft, away from a wall.

 You can choose between tamper-resistant floor outlets with flip-type covers that mount flush on floor, or pop-up style outlets that can be used in wood or cement floors.

 Yet another option is a drop-in floor box with a solid brass cover.
 This simple retro-fit only requires you to drill a hole and drop in the floor outlet.
 It even comes with its own hole saw for easy installation.

 Cabin Interior Walls

-In this case, you can run the wiring through the stud bays in the usual way, drilling each stud and ensuring the correct distance back from the face so that nails and screws cannot penetrate the wire.
+In this case, you can run the wiring through the stud bays in the usual way, drilling each stud and ensuring the correct distance back from the face so that nails and screws used to attach the T&G paneling cannot penetrate the wire.